confluentinc/ducktape/README.md

         python -m ducttape.tests.native_vs_rest_performance

 * Once configured, you can just shutdown your machines until you need them again.
+To do so, use

+        vagrant halt

-To do so, use `vagrant halt` to stop your cluster and manually stop your jump server from the management console.
-To bring them back up, restart your jump server manually, then log in and run `vagrant up` to restore the cluster.
+  to stop your cluster and manually stop your jump server from the management console.
+To bring them back up, restart your jump server manually, then log in and run

+         vagrant up --provider=aws --no-provision && vagrant provision

+  to restore the cluster.
+You need to reprovision to fix up some permissions for ephemeral drives (under `/mnt`) which are lost when you halt the VMs, but it should be very fast since most of the provisioning work is maintained across reboots.